 Remember that a double rear storey extension doesn’t necessarily have to involve your ground floor and the one above it.
 You can also extend the house downwards instead of up, if your situation allows for it and if it can improve your existing setup in a meaningful way.

 This will usually require some additional planning, making it another type of extension project that will require the services of an experienced contractor who’s handled this type of project before.
 Make sure to verify the situation with planning permission too.
 Depending on what exactly you want to accomplish, you might have to get additional permission for this type of extension.

 You should also consider how your extension will look from the outside.
 If you want to stick to the current style of your home, that’s perfectly fine.
 But remember that you also have the option to go with a bolder, more unique design.

 This ties with the point about modern architecture from above to some extent.
 But you don’t necessarily need to use modern architectural methods to accomplish this goal.
 Straight lines and shapes can make a strong statement with most types of architectural styles.

 The only problem with this idea is that it may clash too heavily with your existing style.
 This makes it important to consult an experienced architect who can help you come up with the ideal vision that won’t compromise the current looks of your home.
 Sometimes, you may have to adapt your ideas as well.
-It may turn out that your double storey extension idea is simply not suitable for your current home.
+It may turn out that your rear double storey extension idea is simply not suitable for your current home.